cesar-douady/open-lmake/doc/src/backends.md

   A reasonable value probably lies in the 10-100 range.
   Default is 10.
 - `repo_key` : This is a string which is add in front of open-lmake job names to make slurm job names.
-  This key is meant to be a short identifier of the repository.
+  This key is meant to be a short identifier of the repo.
-  By default it is the base name of the repository followed by `:`.
+  By default it is the base name of the repo followed by `:`.
 - `use_nice`:
-  open-lmake has and advantage over slurm in terms of knowledge: it knows the dependencies, the overall jobs necessary to reach the asked target and the history of the time taken by each job.
+  open-lmake has and advantage over slurm in terms of knowledge: it knows the deps, the overall jobs necessary to reach the asked target and the history of the time taken by each job.
-  This allows it to anticipate the needs and know, even globally when numerous `lmake` commands run, in the same repository or on several ones, which jobs should be given which priority.
+  This allows it to anticipate the needs and know, even globally when numerous `lmake` commands run, in the same repo or on several ones, which jobs should be given which priority.
-  Note that open-lmake cannot leverage the dependency capability of slurm as dependencies are dynamic by nature:
+  Note that open-lmake cannot leverage the dep capability of slurm as deps are dynamic by nature:
-  - new dependencies can appear during job execution, adding new edges to the dependency graph,
+  - new deps can appear during job execution, adding new edges to the dep graph,
-  - jobs can have to rerun, so a dependent job may not be able to start when its dependency is done,
+  - jobs can have to rerun, so a dependent job may not be able to start when its dep is done,
   - and a job can be steady, so a dependent job may not have to run at all.

   The way it works is th following:
   - First open-lmake computes and [ETA](eta.html) for each `lmake` command.
-This ETA is a date, it is absolute, and can be compared between commands running in different repositories.
+This ETA is a date, it is absolute, and can be compared between commands running in different repos.
   - Then it computes a pressure for each job.
 The pressure is the time necessary to reach the asked target of the `lmake` command given the run time for all intermediate jobs
     (including the considered job).
   - The subtraction of the pressure from the ETA gives a reasonable and global estimate of when it is desirable to schedule a job, and hence can be used as a priority.